arangodb/docs-hugo/site/content/3.10/graphs/first-steps.md

 - [EnterpriseGraphs](enterprisegraphs/_index.md)
 - [SatelliteGraphs](satellitegraphs/_index.md)

+Selecting the optimal type of named graph in ArangoDB can help you achieve the best performance and scalability for your data-intensive applications.

 Which collections are used within a named graph is defined via **edge definitions**.
 They describe which edge collections connect which vertex collections.
 This is defined separately for the *from* and the *to*